Kajiih/MusicBrainz2Notion/README.md

 3. Run the app.
     - You will be prompted for your notion API key and the url of the main page you duplicated.
-    - ❗ The first time you run the app, it will download a small part of MusicBrainz dataset so you need around free 10GB in the app's folder.
-But don't worry, after processing the data, it only take only around 200MB.
+    - ❗ The first time you run the app, it will download a small part of MusicBrainz dataset so you need around free 10 GB in the app's folder.
+But don't worry, after processing the data, it only take only around 200 MB.

 4. Discover who is the mystery artist in the template and enjoy your new music database 🎶!